jneug/typst-mantys/src/api/examples.typ

 /// Shows some #builtin[raw] code in a @@frame, but
 /// without line numbers or other enhancements.
 /// #info-alert[
-///   By default MANTYS wrapps any #builtin[raw] code in the manual in this command.
+///   By default MANTYS wraps any #builtin[raw] code in the manual in this command.
 /// ]
 ///
 /// #example[````